9 of the Best Sights in Taiwan for Photographers

-If you follow us on Instagram, you have probably heard the news: we’re now based in Tainan, Taiwan!
-It’s a city on Taiwan’s southwest coast, well-known for its centuries-old fortresses and temples and it’s our first visit here, although we have explored Taiwan in the past.
-We’ll be staying here until the end of 2018 and who knows where we head next.
+If you follow us on Instagram, you have probably heard the news: we’ve been based in Tainan, Taiwan!
+This charming city on Taiwan’s southwest coast is known for its centuries-old fortresses and temples.
+It’s our first time here, though we’ve explored other parts of Taiwan in the past.

 Taiwan’s misty mountain landscape is just one of the reasons for a visit.